About Us

 Michael serves as the Commissioner of the Department of Community Mental Health (DCMH) in Westchester County.
 He was appointed to serve as the Commissioner in January 2018 after serving as Deputy Commissioner since 2009.
 He has worked with the Department of Community Mental Health since 1993 spending over 16 years in Children’s Mental Health Services.
 In this capacity he led the development of Westchester’s System of Care for children with emotional, social and behavioral challenges, and their families.
 He served as both the first CCSI and C-SPOA Coordinator for the county and also was responsible for Westchester’s successful SAMHSA – System of Care grant.

-Michael leads several planning efforts in Westchester including serving as Co-Chair of the Suicide Prevention and Awareness Task Force, Coordinated Children’s Services Initiative (CCSI) Committee, Developmental/Intellectual Disabilities Committee, Psychological Mental Health Response Team, and Westchester County’s Response to Opioid Task Force.
-Michael serves on several NY State behavioral health advisory committees and is currently Co-Chair of the CLMHD Children and Families Committee.
+Michael leads several planning efforts in Westchester, including serving as Co-Chair of the Suicide Prevention and Awareness Task Force, the Coordinated Children’s Services Initiative (CCSI) Committee, the Developmental/Intellectual Disabilities Committee, the Psychological Mental Health Response Team, and Westchester County’s Response to Opioid Task Force.
+Michael serves on several NY State behavioral health advisory committees.

 Suzanne Lavigne, MHA, CASAC-M